 For the 2016 season, The Levine team announced that Joe Falk, former co-owner of Circle Sport Racing, would become a part owner of the team- rebranded as Circle Sport-Leving Family Racing.
 The merger included a charter (guaranteeing the team a starting spot in every race), an alliance with Richard Childress Racing, a switch of manufacturers to Cheverolet, and a full-time schedule.
 While McDowell returned the driver, the RCR alliance contributed to the charter carrying #95 car being piloted by Ty Dillon for a total of 7 races.
 For many of these 7 races, CSLFR fielded a second car, #59, for the displaced McDowell.

 The merger with Faulk would prove to be temporary, as the Levine Family announced that they would return to their original name and ownership arrangements for the 2017 season.
 The #95 was able to acquire a charter from the closing Tommy Baldwin Racing team, ensuring their participation in future events.
-The team’s alliance with RCR will remain for the 2017 season.

 - From 1983-1984 Sterling Marlin drove the #95 Sadler Brothers Racing car in 18 starts.